 - 2 large apples, cored and diced into 2-cm pieces

-- 2 tablespoon cornstarch (or substitute arrowroot or tapioca starch)
+- 2 tablespoons cornstarch, or substitute arrowroot or tapioca starch

 - 1 teaspoon vanilla extract

 - 1 egg, beaten

 - Begin by preparing your pie dough, and chill while you make the filling.
 Note: The pie dough has to chill for at least an hour before being rolled out.
 Take it out of the fridge 10 minutes prior to rolling.

 - To make the filling: place the apples, rhubarb, brown sugar, cane sugar, cornstarch, and vanilla into a large mixing bowl.
 Mix until the fruit is well coated in the sugars.

 - Roll the first disc of pie dough out to fit your pie plate.
 Place the bottom crust into your pie dish and press gently to fit into the depth of the dish.
 Trim the edges with a sharp knife.